dotnet/docs-maui/docs/platform-integration/device/geolocation.md

 ::: moniker range="=net-maui-6.0"

-Coarse *and* fine location permissions are required and must be configured in the Android project.
+Coarse *and* fine location permissions are required and should be configured in the Android project.

 ::: moniker-end

 ::: moniker range=">=net-maui-7.0"

-Coarse *or* fine location permissions, or both, can be specified and must be configured in the Android project.
+Coarse *or* fine location permissions, or both, must be specified and should be configured in the Android project.

 ::: moniker-end